datapane/datapane/README.md

 Looking to get answers to questions or engage with us and the wider community?
 Check out our [GitHub Discussions](https://github.com/datapane/datapane/discussions) board.

-Submit requests, issues, and bug reports on this GitHub repo.
+Submit feature requests, issues, and bug reports on this GitHub repo.

 We look forward to building an amazing open source community with you!

+### Open-source, not open-contribution

+We apologise for having to do this, but Datapane is **closed to code contributions** (at this time).

+The Datapane team is too small to be accepting and maintaining third party patches for now.
+Small contributions typically require hours of time to properly test and validate.

+**However**, we are tremendously grateful to the community for any feature requests, ideas, discussions, bug reports, and general involvement!